cgoliver/cgoliver.github.io/_posts/2017-09-18-python-notes.md

 def some_function():
 	#this indented code will only run if some_function() is called
-	s = "hello i am in the function" y = "i am also in the function
+	s = "hello i am in the function" y = "i am also in the function"
 	#also in function
 	print(s + y)